Airtable-Labs/upsert-examples/data_source_examples/frameIO/using_pyairtable/README.md

 1. Clone/unzip code
 2. Copy `.env.example` to `.env` and populate values
 3. Install Python dependencies using `pip3 install -r requirements.txt`
-4. (Optional) Modify the list of attributes mapped from Frame.io into the `assets` variable in `index.py` to capture the desired metadata
+4. (Optional) Modify the list of attributes mapped from Frame.io in the `mapAssets` function to capture the desired metadata
 5. Run `python3 index.py` to run the script

 ### Key files and their contents